maryammod/personal-website/content/posts/moving-files-using-rsync-command.md

   Here you go, you can simply transfer your files and make sure all directories are synced and the transferring job is already done quite well.

-  ### 4. Put a limit on file transfer size (–max-size)
+  ### Example-4)Put a limit on file transfer size (–max-size)

-  If you don’t want to transfer or copy the large files (for example, you don't want to transfer files more than 2MB), then use the option ‘–**max-size={specify-size-here}’.** In our example we should write ‘–max-size=2M’.
+  If you don’t want to transfer or copy the large files (for example, you don't want to transfer files more than 2MB), then use the option ‘–**max-size={specify-size-here}’.** In our example, we should write ‘–max-size=2M’.

      **Note: To specify the size in MB use M and for GB use G.**